 What is the Northern Boundary line?

 I’ve just begun my Master’s program.
-Am I eligible for a CNST award?
+Am I eligible for an ACUNS award?

 In order to be eligible for a Master’s-level award through the CNST, you must be in the first 13 months of your program.

 I’ve just begun my doctoral program.
-Am I eligible for a CNST award?
+Am I eligible for an ACUNS award?

 In order to be eligible for a doctoral-level award through the CNST, you must be in the second or third year of your program.

 I am a northern resident.
-Are any CNST awards tailored for me?
+Are any ACUNS awards tailored for me?

 Do you fund research projects within the social sciences, humanities and health sciences?

-Yes, though the bulk of our awards currently fund natural and physical sciences-focussed projects.
-However, the following awards are available for social sciences, humanities and health sciences projects:
+Yes, the following awards are available for interdisciplinary and comparative studies that may include social sciences, humanities and health sciences projects: